 Some hotels offer a discounted rate for people who book longer stays while some will offer a complimentary free night after a certain number of stays.

-For instance, Airbnb offers discounts for extended stays.
+For instance, Vrbo offers discounts for extended stays.
 Using them can save you hundreds.

 6. LOOK FOR LAST-MINUTE DEALS